Marvelous Muleshoe Ranch Service, Gailuro Mountains, Arizona

 Over many years we have developed a great working relationship with the folks at the Muleshoe Ranch.
 Each year we try to outdo our previous year's achievements and build on a growing understanding of the fragile yet enduring ecosystem that the Muleshoe embraces.
 Joining us at the Muleshoe Ranch is an opportunity to contribute to those efforts and educate yourself about this desert and its abundance of life.

 The Nature Conservancy (TNC) is identifying several projects suitable for our group, based on their staffing needs.
 We prefer a variety of projects to suit all levels of strength and stamina, and no previous experience is necessary.
 Likely projects will include removing existing fencing that cuts off a large parcel of wildlife habitat, brushing and fixing trails, and other tasks as needed.
 While hiking to and from the various projects through 100-year-old cottonwoods and dense riparian areas, expect to observe riparian birds and wildlife tracks of all sorts.
-Getting to the worksites may require hiking or sometimes traveling by truck over ranch roadways.
+Getting to the worksites may require hiking or sometimes truck travel over ranch roadways.

 We'll meet on the first day and have lunch in Willcox, Arizona.
 Following introductions and instructions, we'll proceed the remaining 30 miles to Muleshoe Ranch Preserve.
 Upon our arrival, we will tour our new surroundings, unpack, and have a couple hours before dinner.